vsch/laravel-translation-manager/readme.md

 <a id="History"></a>
 ## History and Origins

-his package was originally based on Barry vd.
+This package was originally based on Barry vd.
 Heuvel's <barryvdh@gmail.com> excellent **barryvdh/laravel-translation-manager** package.

 I was creating an English/Russian site on a tight schedule and managing translations was a serious burden.
 When I saw Barry's package, I instantly decided that it was a mush have.
 Right away I could see that it needed some features to make it into serious translator's workhorse.
-The code base diverged very quickly and I decided to publish it as a separate package so that others can experience the joy of creating localized sites without the pain, blood, sweat and tears.
+The code base diverged very quickly and I decided to publish it as a separate package so that others can experience the joy of creating localized sites without the pain, blood, sweat nor tears.